syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/avatar/how-to/avatar-customization.md

 {% endif %}

-Output be like the below.

 ![Avatar Size](../images/customization.PNG)

 ## Use various media in avatar

-Avatars can be used with a wide variety of media formats like SVG, font-icons, images, letters, words, etc. Some of them are given below.
+Avatars can be used with a wide variety of media formats like SVG, font-icons, images, letters, words, etc.

 {% if page.publishingplatform == "aspnet-core" %}